-Important: Do not get oil on the rubber wheel or the aluminum friction drive plate because the traction drive will slip (Figure 35).
+Important: Do not get oil on the rubber wheel or the steel friction pulley because the traction drive will slip (Figure 36).

-- Drain the fuel from the fuel tank.
-1.
+- 1. Drain the fuel from the fuel tank.

 - 2. Tip the machine forward onto its auger housing and block it so that it cannot fall.

-- Remove the back cover (Figure 36).
-3.
+- 3. Remove the back cover (Figure 37).

-- 1. Back cover - 4.
+- 1. Screws - 4.
 Move the speed-selector lever to Position R2. - 5.
-Dip your finger in automotive engine oil and lightly lubricate hex shaft. - Move the speed-selector lever to Position 6.
-6. - 7.
-Lubricate the other end of the hex shaft. - Move the speed-selector lever forward and 8. rearward a few times. - 9.
+Dip your finger in automotive engine oil and lightly lubricate the hex shaft. - 6.
+Move the speed-selector lever to Position 6. - 7.
+Lubricate the other end of the hex shaft.

+- 8. Move the speed-selector lever forward and rearward a few times. - 9.
 Install the back cover and return the machine to the operating position.